Fenugreek Seed (1 Tbsp), Cheese Slice (Amul) (1 Serving), Boiled Egg (1 Large), House Salad (100 G) and Tea with Milk (1 Teacup (6 Fl Oz))

 How to consume boiled egg, cheese slice, fenugreek seed, house salad | tea with milk without glucose spikes

-Include lean proteins such as grilled chicken or tofu, and healthy fats like avocado or olive oil to help stabilize blood sugar levels.
+Include a small portion of healthy fats like avocado or a drizzle of olive oil on your salad to promote satiety and stabilize blood sugar levels.

 Stay Hydrated